hotpyn/stripe_demo/README.md

 ## Step 5.
 Add New Functionality in GetbookController and GetplanController

-This block receives stripe payments
+This block receives stripe payments.
+We have a number of possibilities -

+(i)	person buys on a new card,
+(ii)	person buys on an existing card,
+(iii)	person wants to cancel purchase/plan,

 ~~~~~~~
     post "/getbooks/new_card", GetbookController, :new_card